KFLY: Top 40, Easy Listening and Active Rock

-On June 4, 2017, KFLY dropped its AAA format and began stunting with a text-to-speech countdown (using Microsoft David) to 3 p.m. the following day.
-At that time, the station flipped to country as "US 101".

 The Donkey Show

-Until July 15, 2015, The Donkey Show, featured Tanner, Drew, and Marcus; along with their producer Cory, camera guy/audio producer Kirk, Mandy, Carl, and various interns from 2pm - 6pm PT.
-THE show had a replay hour locally in Eugene from 6pm -7pm called the Donkey Show Rewind.
-The Donkey Show formerly broadcast on 101.5 FM and 106.3 KZZE FM.
+From the early 2000s until 2015, The Donkey Show was heard in afternoon drive time, 2 to 6 p.m.
+It featured Tanner, Drew, and Marcus along with their producer Cory, camera guy/audio producer Kirk, Mandy and Carl.
+The show had a replay hour locally in Eugene from 6pm -7pm called the Donkey Show Rewind.
+The Donkey Show aired on both KFLY and co-owned 106.3 KZZE in Medford (now KMED).

 The Donkey Show used the tagline "The only legal donkey show in America."

-The Donkey Show covers national and local topics.
-Includes giveaways, stunts, and comedy bits.
-The show interview celebrity guests like Gary The Retard, Dennis Hof, and various national comedians.
-Donkshow.com is the website and the show can be regularly viewed on ustream.tv.
+In addition to music, it covered national and local topics, along with giveaways, stunts, interviews and comedy bits.